 - Increasing-Load Test

 - Shift Test

-- · Blanking Test
+- Blanking Test

 - Decreasing-Load Test

 - Return to Zero Test

-If the scale fails any of the following tests, go to Section 5, Problem Isolation, of this manual and follow the troubleshooting procedures for SCALE FAILURE.
+If the scale fails any of the following tests, go to Chapter 5, Problem Isolation, and follow the troubleshooting procedures for SCALE FAILURE.

-Increasing-Load Test (Phase 1)
+Increasing-Load Test (Phase 1).